Nuchal translucency test

 What Abnormal Results Mean

-More fluid than normal in the back of the neck means there is a greater risk of Down syndrome.
-However, it does not tell for certain that the baby has Down syndrome.
+More fluid than normal in the back of the neck means there is a higher risk of Down syndrome.
+But it does not tell for certain that the baby has Down syndrome.

 If the result is abnormal, other testing can be done.
 Most of the time, the other test done is amniocentesis.